zyoohv/zyoohv.github.io/_posts/2017-08-10-tensorflow-lstm-predict-sin(x).md

 ![](/image/base2.png)

-It seems better, but still don't achieve our goal.
-The following we will improve it by kinds of ways.
+It seems better, but still don't achieve our goal. we will improve it by kinds of ways in following.

 ### learning_rate